hashicorp/terraform-provider-kubernetes/website/docs/guides/v2-upgrade-guide.markdown

 Use `terraform init` to install version 2 of the provider.
 Then run `terraform plan` to determine if the upgrade will affect any existing resources.
 Some resources will have updated defaults and may be modified as a result.
 To opt out of this change, see the guide below and update your Terraform config file to match the existing resource settings (for example, set `automount_service_account_token=false`).
 Then run `terraform plan` again to ensure no resource updates will be applied.

-NOTE: Even if there are no resource updates to apply, you may need to run `terraform refresh` to update your schema to the newest version.
+NOTE: Even if there are no resource updates to apply, you may need to run `terraform refresh` to update your state to the newest version.
 Otherwise, some commands might fail with `Error: missing expected {`.

 ## Changes in v2.0.0